 Use the setNetworkClientCP script to set the classpath when you want to access databases using the network client.
-This script adds the derbyclient. jar and derbytools.jar files to the classpath.
+This script adds the derbyclient.jar, derbytools.jar and derbyoptionaltools.jar files to the classpath.

 To set the classpath temporarily, run the script that is appropriate for your environment every time that you open a new command window.